5G-ERA/Reference-NetApp/src/era_5g_robot/README.md

 # Test robot_logic - robot_ml_control_services_client - ml_control_services

-Following guide assumes that middleware is successfully instaled and running (for more information about middleware deployment see this [repository ](https://github.com/5G-ERA/middleware)).
+Following guide assumes that middleware is successfully installed and running (for more information about middleware deployment see this [repository ](https://github.com/5G-ERA/middleware)).
 Besides, the [era_5g_action_server](https://github.com/5G-ERA/middleware-actionserver) has to be installed as well.

-Instalation (ROS2 Galactic), building
+Installation (ROS2 Galactic), building
 ```console
 cd Reference-NetApp
 colcon build